-20 Best Apps for Samsung Galaxy J7 Prime
+20 Best Apps for Samsung Galaxy J7 Prime - Androidcure

 11. Nova Launcher

+Apart, it replaces your native or any other theme launcher with, one which is light, comes with tons of customizing features, that consumes less processing power, and much more.

 In many aspects, it helps to improve the phone’s performance as well.
-Though, you’ll need to pick good configuration for it ( follow this guide for reference).
-Surely, it can consider it as a best theme launcher application for Galaxy J7 Prime smart phone.
+Though, you’ll need to pick a good configuration for it ( follow this guide for reference).
+Surely, it can consider it as the best theme launcher application for Galaxy J7 Prime smartphone.

 12. Waze – GPS, Maps & Traffic

-Waze is a new type of maps and traffic navigation apps.
-You can choose the best route everyday with this world’s largest community-based traffic and navigation apps.
+Waze is a new type of map and traffic navigation apps.
+You can choose the best route every day with this world’s largest community-based traffic and navigation apps.
 Even while you move around with this app open, you are already contributing towards this community.

 This also sends you notifications regarding any accident or Police barricading in your route so that you can plan a different route.
 Interestingly, you can also know when your friends are nearby you while you can connect through Facebook.